 Q78(c).
 Please provide any supporting documents under Adaptation Priority Action #6.
-Max upload of five (5) files only.:
+Max upload of five (5) files only.: (Did not answer) Q78(d).

-Q78(d).
 Please provide any supporting documents under Adaptation Priority Action #6.
-Max upload of five (5) files only.:
+Max upload of five (5) files only.: (Did not answer) Q78(e).

-Q78(e).
 Please provide any supporting documents under Adaptation Priority Action #6.
-Max upload of five (5) files only.:
+Max upload of five (5) files only.: (Did not answer) Q79.

-Q79.
 Please indicate as to why you've been unable to make progress in Adaptation Action #6?
 Select all that apply.
+Skipped due to logic Q80.
+What resources could assist you in advancing this action?
+Skipped due to logic